ldpercy/experiment-html/async-await/async-await.md

 Even for this version a while loop would be better as each step is the same.
 If each callback returns something different then you might end up with something like I've done here.

+### While Loop
+Err that didn't work at all, silly me.
+Got a couple nice juicy infinite loops for my trouble.
+Will try a variant.

+### Recursive (kind of)
+This works just fine.